-BUSN 1201 Sem: F/S 1 Lec.
+BUSN 1201 Career Preparation 1 cr.
+Sem: F/S 1 Lec.
 Hr./week

 This course provides information on career planning and decision-making, job search preparation, and professionalism skills for employees.
 Students will learn to explore and evaluate career options, write a professional resume, prepare for an interview, and communicate effectively with potential employers and co-workers.
 Students may challenge this course via credit by portfolio (See Chapter 7).